 This law protects the civil rights of more than 56 million Americans, or 20 percent of the population, who have physical, mobility, hearing, vision, speech, and cognitive, intellectual and mental health disabilities.
 Since the ADA was signed, many improvements have been made to eliminate barriers for people with disabilities; however, many still face obstacles that limit their health, safety and independence, especially in the midst of unexpected emergencies, or even worse, catastrophic events.FEMA is working to ensure equal opportunity for children and adults with disabilities and others who also have access and functional needs.
 Our mission extends to the whole community as we support our citizens and first responders to improve our capability to prepare for, protect against, respond to, recover from, and mitigate all hazards.

 Disasters can strike anywhere, anytime and can impact anyone, so everyone must be involved in emergency planning, mitigation, response, and recovery efforts.
 This is a message that FEMA’s senior leadership brings to the table at every opportunity.
-Read the Think Tank transcript.
+Read the transcript for the March 2012 Think Tank session.

 FIRST NATIONWIDE TEST OF THE EMERGENCY ALERT SYSTEM